U.S. labor costs increase moderately in first quarter

-WASHINGTON, (Reuters) - U.S. labor costs increased steadily in the first quarter as employers gradually raised wages for workers, pointing to moderate inflation pressures even as the labor market tightens.
+WASHINGTON (Reuters) - U.S. labor costs increased steadily in the first quarter as a jump in transportation and manufacturing wages was offset by small gains elsewhere, pointing to moderate inflation pressures even as the labor market tightens.

+The report from the Labor Department on Tuesday came on the heels of data on Monday showing a key measure of inflation retreated further from the Federal Reserve’s 2 percent inflation target in March.
+The continued signs of benign price pressures support the U.S. central bank’s recent decision to suspend further interest rate increases this year.

 Economists polled by Reuters had forecast the ECI would rise 0.7 percent in the January-March period.